AKSW/context/README.md

 ### Running

-For debugging just run "gulp"
+For debugging just run "gulp" or "gulp | bunyan"
-For release run "gulp build" to compile js and css and then run "npm start" (or "./bin/context")
+For release run "gulp build" to compile js and css and then run "npm start" (or "./bin/context") Then you need to go to '/resa' to see the real-time twitter analysis

 ### Running via Vagrant